Developer requests de-annexation from Fountain as water concerns delay housing projects - NewsBreak

 The property, known as Kane Ranch, is owned by The Corundum Group V, LLC, and the developer is Silver Cross Development, Inc., of Colorado Springs.

-The pair also has a 3,200-acre parcel immediately north of Kane Ranch, and has already applied for annexation by Colorado Springs.
+The pair also has a 3,200-acre parcel immediately north of Kane Ranch, and has already applied for annexation of that parcel by Colorado Springs.

 Whether Colorado Springs annexes one or both properties, the situation would present a major challenge in providing water, utilities and services to such a large area in a short time period.

+"We all need to sit down and talk about the logistics of this," said Todd Evans, deputy city manager for Fountain.
+"We need to try to prevent any negative impacts.
+If Colorado Springs Utilities ends up providing the water supply to new homes, it's not going to affect just Colorado Springs.
+It's going to affect the entire region."

-County staff will meet later this month with the owner, developer and Fountain officials about the requested disconnect from Fountain; the Fountain City Council expects a vote on the matter early next year.
+County staff will meet later this month with the owner, developer and officials from Fountain and Colorado Springs about the requested disconnect from Fountain; the Fountain City Council expects a vote on the matter early next year.

+Fountain Mayor Sharon Thompson issued a release Thursday evening, stating that she looks forward to those discussions.

+"We're hoping to learn more about Colorado Springs' plan for the area," she wrote.
+"Those discussions will shape our decision."

 The post Developer requests de-annexation from Fountain as water concerns delay housing projects appeared first on KRDO .